AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 more, many remaining about the same, an a few slowing down.

 CQ generally increases steadily in aggregate with more inlining.
-For reasonable amounts of inlining, the cases where inlining hurts performance are fairly rare.
+For reasonable amounts of inlining, cases where inlining hurts performance are fairly rare.
 At high enough levels of inlining there may be adverse interactions as optimizer thresholds are tripped, and eventually the impact of the larger code is felt as contention for the limited physical memory resources of the host machine.

-CS (and TP) are often though of as constraint or penalty terms rather than as optimization objectives.
+CS (and TP) are often thought of as constraint or penalty terms rather than as optimization objectives.
 It is clear from experiments that inlining of suitably small methods will decrease CS and TP, so obtaining the "minimal" value for these metrics requires some amount